 During winter, dogs can face health issues such as hypothermia, frostbite, and dry skin.
 To prevent hypothermia, limit outdoor time in extreme cold and provide a warm indoor space.
 Protect against frostbite by avoiding extreme cold or using protective clothing, and contact a vet if frostbite is suspected.
 Address dry skin by humidifying the environment, adding omega-3 supplements to the diet, and maintaining regular grooming and moisturizing routines.

-Discover our Pet Tips Blog for practical advice on pet care, including preventive measures, health concerns, nutrition guidance, and overall well-being tips for your furry friends.
+Check out our Pet Tips Blog for practical advice on pet care, including preventive measures, health concerns, nutrition guidance, and overall well-being tips for your furry friends.